-- 1. Similarity: experience e boosts estimate $\hat{\pi}$ when added to database E if and only if it is sufficiently similar to H compared to an average member of E, $\sigma(e) > \hat{\pi}E$. - 2.
-Interference: suppose $\sigma(e)$, $\sigma(e') > \hat{\pi}E$.
+1. Similarity: experience e boosts estimate $\hat{\pi}$ when added to database E if and only if it is sufficiently similar to H compared to an average member of E, $\sigma(e) > \hat{\pi}E$.

+2. Interference: suppose $\sigma(e), \sigma(e') > \hat{\pi}E$.
 Adding e to E boosts $\hat{\pi}$ less if e' is also added to E.

 To see the effect of past experiences we must understand which of them are recalled, and how these are used for simulation.
-Point 1 says that one key driver is perceived similarity.
+Crucially, even if DS experiences are available, NDS ones continue to matter.
+Point 1 says that one key driver of experience effects is perceived similarity.
 More similar experiences are more likely to produce successful simulation (they are also more likely to be recalled), so having similar experiences boosts estimates.
 This principle creates a similarity-based hierarchy of experience effects.
 At one extreme, DS experiences have maximal similarity, so they boost estimates, but NDS experiences can also boost estimates provided they are similar enough.
 At the opposite end, highly dissimilar experiences reduce estimates.
 Increasing their frequency hinders recall of better simulation material.
 Direct experiences with Covid should thus boost Covid pessimism more than experiences with other diseases, which are less similar, and even more compared to even less similar non-health adversities.
-We later test this prediction.
+This is a key prediction.
+It is a priori difficult to determine whether a given experience should be relevant and, if so, whether it should boost or dampen beliefs.
+Our model offers a solution: measure the perceived similarity of the experience with the target event.
+We later show the power of this method.

 The second driver is interference across experiences due to competition for retrieval.
 Having past experiences conducive to simulation and hence to higher $\hat{\pi}$ reduces the sensitivity of beliefs to other experiences also conducive to simulation.
 Critically, this implies that a NDS experience can even interfere with a DS one (e.g. Proposition 2 holds even if $\sigma(e) > \sigma(e')$).
 People may exhibit muted reaction to relevant information due to irrelevant information in their database.
 Experiences with other adversities may reduce a person's sensitivity to direct experiences with Covid.
 Different pieces of information are selected, seldom integrated.
+This is another key way in which selective memory places further testable structure on experience effects.
 We later test this prediction as well.